Galeria Kaskada

-The Galeria Kaskada is a shopping centre in Szczecin, Poland, located at 36 Niepodległości Avenue.
+The Galeria Kaskada is a shopping mall in Szczecin, Poland, located at 36 Independence Avenue.
 The building was opened on 28 September 2011, and belongs to the ECE Polska company.

 History

-The building was built in place of three other buildings.
-They were: the Odra Clothing Industry Factory, the Pleciuga Puppet Theatre building, and the Kaskada Restaurant Complex.
-The last on the list burned down on 27 April 1981, and became the namesake of the shopping center.
+The building was built in place of three other buildings, the Odra Clothing Industry Factory, the Pleciuga Puppet Theatre building, and the Kaskada restaurant complex.
+The last on the list burned down on 27 April 1981, and became the namesake of the shopping centre.